About Me

 I work in the general area of program correctness, including designing new specification and verification logics and type systems, and developing automated tools for constructing proofs about heap-based and concurrent programs, usually built ultimately upon on SMT solvers.
 For several years before moving to UBC I co-ordinated the Viper Project (a project I still collaborate on with Peter Müller and many excellent members of his group at ETH Zurich) in which we develop a new intermediate verification language (Viper) and tool suite designed to ease the construction of new verification tools for modern reasoning techniques.

-I recently started the Prusti Project, in which we are building the first deductive verification tools for the Rust programming language.
+I recently started the Prusti Project, also in collaboration with ETH Zurich, in which we are building the first deductive verification tools for the Rust programming language.
 More information about my research can be found here.

 Some personal (but not too personal) things can be found here, and if you need to contact me (feel free), my email address is alex dot summers at ubc dot ca